 9. Motivate others with a little (friendly) rivalry

 It’s a great feeling when the local community bandies together for a better, greener neighborhood.
-However that’s not to say that a little friendly rivalry can’t help to get more people involved – even those in the next town, city or state.
-So why not take your eco-efforts beyond your region – and challenge the next locality for a head to head to be crowned the greenest!
-Get local politicians and figureheads involved, contact the press and create a real buzz around the showdown.
+However, that’s not to say that a little friendly rivalry can’t help get more people involved – even those in the next town, city, or state.
+So why not take your eco-efforts beyond your region – and challenge the next locality for a head-to-head to be crowned the greenest!
+Get local politicians and figureheads involved, contact the press, and create a real buzz around the showdown.

 10. Arrange a local litter pick

-Let us know how you and your neighbors get on using the tips above to make your area a greener, healthier and more positive a place to live in.
+Let us know how you and your neighbors get on using the tips above to make your area a greener, healthier, and more positive place to live in.
 Have your own ideas?
 Then share them with our readers using the comment section below.